large-farva/cac-arch/README.md

 3. Run Script
   `sudo ./cac-arch.sh`

-The script will guide you through each step, including optional installation of Chromium and Firefox, configuration of services, and downloading and importing DoD certificates.
+The script will guide you through each step, including optional installation of Chromium and Firefox, configuration of services, and downloading/importing DoD certificates.

 ## Script Steps